bedita/docs/source/setup.rst

 **2. Create an empty database**

-Create an empty MySQL or Posgtres database and keep track of main connection parameters like ``host``, ``username``, ``password`` and ``database``.
+Create an empty MySQL or Postgres database and keep track of main connection parameters like ``host``, ``username``, ``password`` and ``database``.
 Do nothing for SQLite since a new local file will be created.